yuki0418/svelte.dev/apps/svelte.dev/content/tutorial/03-sveltekit/09-errors-and-redirects/04-redirects/index.md

 title: Redirects
 ---

-We can also use the `throw` mechanism to redirect from one page to another.
+We can use the `redirect` mechanism to redirect from one page to another.

 Create a new `load` function in `src/routes/a/+page.server.js`: